openqasm/openqasm/source/language/scope.rst

       //      int' 'c').
       //  - 'd': type 'const int', value 4, visible from the global scope
       //      because it is a 'const' type.
-      //  - 'local': type 'int', value 5, from regular definition in the current
+      //  - 'in_body': type 'int', value 5, from regular definition in the
-      //      scope.
+      //      current scope.
       //  - other built-in identifiers (such as 'U' and 'pi') that are
       //      implicitly defined in the global scope.
       //  - all available hardware qubits (such as '$0')